shuaiwangvu/shuaiwangvu/README.md

 - 🔭 I’m currently working on software management at Maastricht University.
 - 👯 I’m looking to collaborate on software management, FAIR software, FAIR data infrastructure.
 - 📫 How to reach me: shuai.wang@maastrichtuniversity.nl
 - ⚡ Fun fact: I'm also an artist.
-Checkout my website!
+Check my website!